ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

 ## Integrating client SDK for Android app written in Kotlin
 {: #ac-integrate-ff-sdk-android-kotlin}

 {{site.data.keyword.appconfig_short}} service provides Android client SDK to integrate with your Android application.
-You can evaluate the values of your feature flag by integrating the SDK.
+You can evaluate the values of your property and feature flag by integrating the SDK.

 1. Install the SDK using either one of the following option:
    - [Download](https://github.com/IBM/appconfiguration-android-client-sdk) and import the package to your Android studio project.